Jiwati

 Jiwati is a town and a tehsil in Rajura subdivision of Chandrapur district in Nagpur revenue Division in the state of Maharashtra, India.
-17 September is celebrated as Muktisangram Diwas in Jiwati as well as Korpana and Rajura talukas.
+17 September is celebrated as Marathwada Liberation Day in Jiwati as well as Korpana and Rajura talukas.
 Manikgad fort is a tourist spot in Jiwati taluka which is 12 km away from taluka headquarters.
-According to 2011 census the population of Jiwati town is 3764 of which 1888 are male and 1876 are female.
+Built by tribal Naga kings in the 9th century, the Manigarh hill fort stands at the height of 507 metres above sea-level.
+Nearby is an old temple of Vishnu.
+According to 2011 census the population of Jiwati town is 3,764 of which 1,888 are male and 1,876 are female.Jiwati town number of houses are 830.
+Female Population is 49.8%. town literacy rate is 66.9% and the Female Literacy rate is 29.4%.